odewahn/genai-content-workflow-demo/README.md

 You can find full documentation for prompter at https://github.com/odewahn/prompter.

-The following sections assume you have downloaded the content and prompts into a root directory.
+The following sections assume you have followed the instructions above and downloaded some content and prompts into a root directory.

 ## Installation

-You can download prompter from https://drive.google.com/drive/u/0/folders/15UZ9jfqb9bepiN4uNrSIZnJsiVXjNWX0 and install it.

-Open VS Code on your root directory:
+Download and install prompter from https://drive.google.com/drive/u/0/folders/15UZ9jfqb9bepiN4uNrSIZnJsiVXjNWX0 and install it.
+Once this is complete, open VS Code on your root directory:

 ```
 cd ~/genai-tutorial
 code .
 ```

+Within VSCode, open a terminal and type `prompter`.
 Your environment should look something like this:

 ![prompter in vscode](prompter-in-vscode.png)